 My dissertation work was part of HSPDP, an international effort to use lacustrine deep drill cores to reconstruct Plio-Pleistocene climate and answer pressing questions on the role of environmental change in driving human evolution.
 Lead by both paleoclimatologists and paleoanthropologists, the project successfully obtained six cores from East African basins famous for hominin fossils and archaeological artifacts.

 As a member of the organic geochemistry team in HSPDP, I worked to produce leaf wax biomarker hydrogen and carbon isotope records from many of these lake cores.
 I have studied everything from long term million-year climate trends, to millennial-scale hydroclimate fluctuation.
 I implemented time series analysis tools to pick up statistically significant changes in environmental variability, periodicity, and trend, linking East African climate to global-scale climate transitions.
-I currently have one paper published, two in review, and two in preparation that have come out of my dissertation work.
+I currently have two papers published, one in review, and two in preparation that have come out of my dissertation work.
 Please view my CV or contact me with any questions or to request the PDF.

 In addition to the biomarker isotope work as part of HSPDP, I have aided in the production of age models, time series analyses of grain size and other lithological indicators, and GDGT work.